-Joe is running to secure a bright future for all families in the 7th District and Delaware—a future where all have access to high quality education, economic opportunity, safe neighborhoods, and a healthy environment.
+Joe is an experienced public leader and a Democrat, running to secure a bright future for all families in the 7th District and Delaware—a future where all have access to high quality education, economic opportunity, safe neighborhoods, and a healthy environment.

 Part of Delaware’s next generation of leaders, Joe is prepared to serve as the State Representative for the 7th District.
 Over years of involvement, Joe has developed long-standing relationships with Delaware leaders and staff.
 The value of these relationships will allow Joe to step into this role and begin effectively advocating for the 7th District immediately.